AlexSissoko/dialogflowMemories/gcloudSetup.md

 **Note**: This is for Python 2.7, but it should work pretty similarly for python3.

-1. Install pip: `sudo apt-get install pip`
+1. Install pip: `sudo apt-get install python-pip`
 2. Install virtualenv: `pip install --upgrade virtualenv`
 3. Create virtual environment : `virtualenv [envName]` This creates a virtual environment with your default python version